 Soursop may be the most famous cancer-fighting fruit you have never heard of.
 Also known as guanabana and graviola, the spiny green fruit is well known in the Caribbean and South America, where it grows on a tall evergreen tree.

-Scientists have shown soursop/graviola contains phytochemicals at that good at killing resistant cancer cells.
+Scientists have shown soursop/graviola contains phytochemicals that are good at killing resistant cancer cells.
 These are lab tests that have isolated the chemicals.
 However clinical trials have not yet been conducted (there’s no profit in it for pharmaceutical companies) to prove it is a definitive anti-cancer tool – or as some call it – an all natural cure for cancer.

 Soursop is also known as a good anti-inflammatory agent and helps soothe intestinal upsets and is used by indigenous people, where the tree grows wild, as a treatment for dysentery.
 It also can help with insomnia.
 The guanabana seeds, while toxic to eat, can be pulverized into a paste that can sooth skin irritations.

 There are many fruit and tea products made from soursop – see them here.